Eschatologue/CM_wiki/docs/character-creation/feat/feat-general.md

 Choose one of the following skills: Insight, Investigation, or Perception.
 If you lack proficiency with the chosen skill, you gain proficiency in it, and if you already have proficiency in it, you gain Expertise in it.

 **Quick Search**
-You can take the Search Action as a Bonus Action.
+You can take the Search action as a Bonus Action.

 ---